10 Edible Flowers To Grow This Spring

 7. Chamomile.
 If you love herbal teas then chamomile is a must-have plant—and it doesn’t hurt that this plant’s ferny leaves and small daisy-like flowers make it stand out among your garden beds.

-8. Alliums.
-The allium family of flowers is made up of plants like onions, garlic, shallots, and others, all of which have beautiful clusters of flowers that can be used in addition to the greens and bulbs.
+8. Chive Blossoms.
+The allium family of flowers is made up of plants like chives, onions, garlic, and shallots—all of which have beautiful clusters of flowers that can be used in addition to the greens and bulbs.

 9. Bee Balm.
 This plant is a member of the mint family and as such, the flowers have a minty flavor.
 Dress up dishes and drinks that require mint by substituting bee balm flowers instead.